 - Assessment of Management operations – 25% of the composite score; and

 - Assessment of the use of the Capital Fund Program – 10% of the composite score.

-Each year since 1999, when HUD implemented the Public Housing Assessment System, we have been consistently rated as a High Performing Agency.
-Our most recent score for fiscal year 2017 was 95%.
+Each year since 1999, when HUD implemented the Public Housing Assessment System, we have been consistently rated as a High Performing Agency with a score of 90% or greater.
+Our most recent score for fiscal year 2018 was 91%.

 The following documents describe the purpose, goals, and commitment to the highest standard of operations.

 Housing Authority of the City of Cumberland - 635 E. First Street, Cumberland MD, 21502